Shorter Days: Plot

 The main plot starts during the time leading up to Halloween, but the reader learns about the previous lives of the protagonists through flashbacks.

-After torturous years at the university studying Art History, Judith has found a tentative peace with her husband Klaus, and her two sons, Uli and Kilian.
+After torturous years at the university studying art history, Judith has found a tentative peace with her husband Klaus, and her two sons, Uli and Kilian.
 Afflicted with crippling self-doubt, her studies left her becoming a chainsmoker and dependent on Tavor, a tranquilizer.
-Klaus Rapp, a doctoral student in Engineering, who had lived in the same building as hers on Stuttgart’s east side, a working class and industrial part of town, often invited Judith and tried to connect with her.
+Klaus Rapp, a doctoral student in engineering, who had lived in the same building as hers on Stuttgart’s east side, a working class and industrial part of town, often invited Judith and tried to connect with her.
 He moved out after completing his doctorate, and Judith continued her semi-abusive relationship with a macho medical student named Sören and her slide into ever more severe depression and anxiety.

 Parallel to Judith’s story, the novel also tells that of Leonie, the daughter of a well-to-do catholic family from Stuttgart-Heslach.
 At the end of the Gymnasium, she fell in love with Simon, a tall, good-looking only son of a working class single mother.
 Simon has left his modest background behind: he is now the sales manager at a company that he already worked for when he was still in training at a vocational academy.
 The reader meets Leonie and Simon one week before Halloween at a celebration of the spooky holiday at a children’s farm close to her neighborhood called “At the Wrens” where Leonie took her two daughters.
 Simon and Leonie’s family recently moved into a spacious apartment across from Klaus and Judith’s building.
 After sundown, Leonie frequently is able to look through the windows of their apartment and admires their wholesome family life.
 Leonie wishes she could become friends with Judith and Klaus, and her daughters with their sons.

 One of the few businesses in their neighborhood is a grocery store run by Nâzım, a Turkish-German.
 On the afternoon when Leonie went to the children’s farm with Lisa and Feli, Judith and Kilian stop by Nâzım’s store in order to buy ingredients for the pumpkin soup that Judith wants to prepare that night.
 Nâzım’s nephew Murat entered the store, too, because he started an internship that day which is part of his school’s curriculum.
 In front of the store, three friends from Murat’s “clique” make fun of him through the window, Ufuk, Hassan, and Marco.
 Judith takes note of the latter and his handsome looks.
 The very same evening, Leonie is having a glass of wine after she put her daughters to bed, when suddenly some kids ring her bell for trick-or-treating.
 She buzzes them in; it is Marco, Murat, Ufuk, and Hassan.
-Marco flirts with Leonie unabashedly; she engages them a bit but, then, let's them go.
+Marco flirts with Leonie unabashedly; she engages them a bit but, then, lets them go.